Vegan and Gluten-Free Mini Sweet Strudels

 Steps

-• Pour a little water into a deep plate larger than the rice paper sheets, I used a ceramic tray.
-Dip a rice paper sheet and leave it to soak for about 1 minute so it softens enough to fold without breaking.
-Some use hot water but I used cold from the tap and it worked great for me.
-Gently lift the sheet from the water letting it drain and place it on the work surface.
+• Pour some water into a deep plate wider than the rice paper sheets, I used a ceramic tray.
+Submerge a rice paper sheet and let it soak for about 1 minute until it’s soft enough to fold without breaking.
+Some people use warm water, but I used cold tap water and found it worked just fine.
+Lift the sheet from the water gently, let it drain, and place it on your work surface.

-• Place some apple slices on the rice paper, at the bottom, leaving space also at the sides as you see in the photo.
-Fold the bottom edge upwards first, then the two sides towards the center, and finally roll up gently.
-If the rice paper tears a bit, it’s not a problem, just overlap the two slightly torn edges and roll: the water will make them stick together.
+• Place some apple slices on the rice paper, toward the bottom, leaving space on the sides as shown in the photo.
+Fold the bottom edge up, then the two sides toward the center, and finally roll up gently.
+If the rice paper tears a bit, no problem, just overlap the two torn edges and roll: the water will help them stay sealed.

-• Once rolled, leave the opening facing down.
-Here is how the mini strudel will look before cooking: the rice paper is transparent, and you can see the filling: cool, right?
-Shape the other 3 mini strudels the same way.
+• Once rolled, leave the seam side down.
+Here’s what the mini strudel will look like before baking: the rice paper is transparent and you can see the filling: cool, right?
+Form the other 3 mini strudels in the same way.

-• Preheat the oven to 428°F if static or 392°F if fan-assisted.
+• Preheat the oven to 428°F if static or 392°F if convection.
 Lightly grease a baking tray and place the rolls inside.
-Brush the surface gently with the oil: one teaspoon of oil will be enough for 4 pieces.
-Bake for about 25-30 minutes in the center of the oven, turning the mini strudels several times during cooking.
+Gently brush the surface with oil: one teaspoon of oil will be enough for 4 pieces.
+Bake for about 25-30 minutes in the center of the oven, turning the mini strudels several times during baking.

-• In this case, I recommend using the baking tray provided with the air fryer if you have one like mine in the photo, or any tray, even silicone, that fits into the basket.
-Lightly grease the tray you will use, place the rolls inside, and brush them gently with the oil.
-Cook them at 356°F-392°F for about 20 minutes, turning them now and then.
+• In this case, I recommend using the tray provided with your air fryer if you have one like mine in the photo, or any tray, even silicone, that fits inside the basket.
+Lightly grease the tray you will use, place the rolls inside, and gently brush with oil.
+Cook at 356°F-392°F for about 20 minutes, turning them occasionally.

-• When they are nicely golden, remove the mini strudels from the tray and let them cool on a cooling rack.
+• Once they are nicely golden, remove the mini strudels from the tray and let them cool on a cooling rack.

-• And here the mini sweet strudels with apples and cinnamon are ready.
-A sprinkle of powdered sugar and the snack is served… and what a lovely aroma for the house!
+• And here are the mini apple and cinnamon sweet strudels ready.
+A dusting of powdered sugar and snack is served… and what an aroma fills the house!

 Vegan and Gluten-Free Mini Sweet Strudels, Eat Without Belly

-• I don’t know how to describe the texture of these sweets.
-The edges stay crispy while the rest of the wrap, being made of rice flour and not fried, is a bit chewy, but a good chewy.
-In English, there’s a specific word for it: chewy, which is like “chewable” more than gummy.
-So you won’t be able to eat them in two bites but will have to chew them well, which, for us who are on a diet, is ideal!
+• I don’t know how to describe the texture of these treats.
+The edges remain crispy while the rest of the wrap, being made of rice flour and not fried, is a bit chewy, but good chewy.
+In English, there’s a specific word: chewy, meaning more “chewy” than gummy.
+In short, you won’t be able to eat them in two bites, but you’ll need to chew them well, which, for those of us on a diet, is ideal!

 Vegan and Gluten-Free Mini Sweet Strudels, Eat Without Belly

-• And here at home, I managed to eat half, and the rest was fought over by my son and the Dutchman, who are waiting for me to make them again… And what are you waiting for?
+• And here at home, I managed to eat half of one, and the rest was fought over by my son and the Dutchman who are waiting for me to make them again… So what are you waiting for?

 Enjoy!